rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-1. Explain the data flow through from user action all the way to server resource and back again (3-tier Web Architecture).
+* Explain the data flow through from user action to server resource and back again
-2. Give an overview of relational database structure, including tables, rows, and relationships.
+* Explain the basics of how databases work (e.g. tables, SQL, basic relationships)
-3. Build a database-backed web app.
+* Follow an effective debugging process for database-backed web applications
-4. Follow an effective debugging process for database-backed web apps.
+* Build a simple web app with a database

 ### Mornings